We are pleased to send you the 35th issue of the NCCR MARVEL newsletter!

 Open position

-The 34th NCCR MARVEL Distinguished Lecture will be given by Prof. Claudia Felser, Max Planck Institute for Chemical Physics of Solids (Dresden, Germany).
+The 39th NCCR MARVEL Distinguished Lecture will be given by Prof. Gerbrand Ceder (University of California, Berkeley).

-The 35th NCCR MARVEL Distinguished Lecture will be given by Prof. Emmanouil Kioupakis, University of Michigan.
-He will be presenting a lecture entitled: "Advancing the state of the art in semiconductor technology through predictive atomistic calculations: from uncovering fundamenta limitations to discovering new materials."
+The 39th NCCR MARVEL Distinguished Lecture will be given by Prof. Alexandre Tkatchenko, University of Luxembourg.
+He will be presenting a lecture entitled: "AI-Driven Fully Quantum Biomolecular Simulations".

 You are receiving this newsletter because you have shown interest in NCCR MARVEL activities